Sign In / Sign Out

 RAINN provides free and confidential crisis support for sexual violence via phone and through an online chat.
 Visit RAINN to learn more about the prevalence and impact of sexual violence.

-The Hotline provides free and confidential crisis support for domestic, dating, and relationship violence via phone and through an online chat.
+The National Domestic Violence Hotline provides free and confidential crisis support for domestic, dating, and relationship violence via phone and through an online chat.
 Visit the Hotline to learn more about assessing the health of relationship, safety planning, and supporting yourself, friends, or family members.

 The Sexual and Domestic Violence Helpline and Chat provides information and answers questions relating to Sexual and Domestic Violence Services in Arizona including the legal system, your legal rights, resource and referral, and safety planning.
 The chat can be accessed on their website.